fingerprintjs/fingerprintjs-pro-react/README.md

 export default App;
 ```

-See the full code example in the [examples folder](https://github.com/fingerprintjs/fingerprintjs-pro-react/tree/main/examples/spa)
+See the full code example in the [examples folder](https://github.com/fingerprintjs/fingerprintjs-pro-react/tree/main/examples/spa).

+## Documentation

+This library uses [FingerprintJS Pro agent](https://fingerprintjs.com/github/) internally.
+The documentation for the FingerprintJS Pro agent is available on https://dev.fingerprintjs.com/docs.

+---

+### FpjsProvider props
+#### loadOptions: loadOptions: FingerprintJS.LoadOptions
+Options for the FingerprintJS JS Pro agent `load()` method.
+Options follow [agent's initialisation properties](https://dev.fingerprintjs.com/docs/js-agent#agent-initialization).

+---

+#### cacheLocation?: CacheLocation
+Defines which built-in cache mechanism the client should use.
+Caching options follow properties defined in [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).

+---

+#### cache?: ICache
+Custom cache implementation.
+Takes precedence over the `cacheLocation` property.
+Caching options follow properties defined in [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).

+---

+#### cacheTimeInSeconds?: number;
+Duration in seconds for which data is stored in the cache.
+Cannot exceed 86_400 (24h) because caching data for longer than 24 hours can negatively affect identification accuracy.
+Caching options follow properties defined in [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).

+---

+#### cachePrefix?: string;
+Custom prefix for localStorage and sessionStorage cache keys.
+Will be ignored if the `cache` is provided.
+Caching options follow properties defined in [fingerprintjs-pro-spa repository](https://github.com/fingerprintjs/fingerprintjs-pro-spa#caching).

+---

+### Hooks
+#### useVisitorData(params)
+`useVisitorData` hook performs identification requests with the FingerprintJS Pro API.
+The returned object contains information about loading status, errors, and [visitor](https://dev.fingerprintjs.com/docs/js-agent#extendedresultac).
+Parameters for `useVisitorData` function follow parameters of the FingerprintJS Pro's [`get` function](https://dev.fingerprintjs.com/docs/js-agent#parameters-reference).

+---

-## Support + Feedback
+## Support and feedback
 For support or to provide feedback, please [raise an issue on our issue tracker](https://github.com/fingerprintjs/fingerprintjs-pro-react/issues).

-If you require private support, please email us at oss-support@fingerprintjs.com
+If you require private support, please email us at oss-support@fingerprintjs.com.
+If you'd like to have a similar React wrapper for the [open-source FingerprintJS](https://github.com/fingerprintjs/fingerprintjs), consider [raising an issue in our issue tracker](https://github.com/fingerprintjs/fingerprintjs-pro-react/issues).

-## What is FingerprintJS?

-### FingerprintJS Pro is the fraud detection API for your business

-FingerprintJS Pro is a combination of a JavaScript agent that runs in the browser and a server-side storage and API system
-that securely identifies visitors and stores all the information you need to detect fraud.

-### JavaScript agent
-FingerprintJS Pro does not calculate fingerprints in the browser.
-Instead, it uses a lightweight JavaScript agent that collects multiple device signals and sends them to our servers.
-This helps prevent reverse engineering and spoofing of an identifier by advanced bots.
-The agent is hosted at edge locations around the world.
-It is only 12 KB in size and 20 ms away from your users.

-### Server-side identification system
-Server-side identification system provides a platform that processes and stores page views and events to identify your website visitors.
-It also provides many helpful features that are explained in more detail on dedicated documentation pages.

-Learn more on our [official documentation page](https://dev.fingerprintjs.com/docs/introduction)

 ## License